amareswar-n/amareswar-n/README.md

 It is a work of art, indeed. <br />

 I am a firm believer in “⚡ **You'll never know everything about anything, especially something you love.** ⚡” and spend much of the time skilling, reskilling & [upskilling](https://bangaloremirror.indiatimes.com/bangalore/others/upskill-or-be-left-behind/articleshow/72705220.cms) my skills.
-There have been many good people who have assited me in learning this craft, and I try to pay that forward by helping others who may be newer than me.
+There have been many good people who have assited me in learning this craft, and I try to pay that forward by helping others who may be newer than I.

 </details>